-You're not moving to Mars (there will be shops), and there's a good chance you'll be struggling for storage in your new student room.
+You're not moving to Mars (there will be shops).
+Plus, there's a good chance you'll struggle for storage in your new student room.

 Trust us – if you're studying English at uni, you really won't be needing your secondary school geometry kit.

 By this, we don't mean taking loads of selfies to document freshers' week (which you should also definitely do).